Mike Borkowski: NASCAR

 Borkowski had a limited NASCAR career, competing in one Winston West Series, one Busch North Series, one Craftsman Truck Series, and nine Busch Series events between 1999 and 2003.
 His best finish was a tenth at Talladega Superspeedway in 2000 driving for the now defunct Bill Davis Racing.
 After causing four crashes in one race, Borkowski was fired.
 First crashing Lyndon Amick who faked him out on throwing his helmet, then crashing Jason Jarrett who then threw his knee pads at Borkowski's car under caution.
 Then with nine laps to go, he crashed Ted Christopher and Tony Raines in one crash and Jay Sauter and Michael Ritch on the last lap at the Busch 200 at New Hampshire Motor Speedway, on the same weekend that Adam Petty was killed in a crash.
 Bill Davis Racing released him after this event due to pressure from his sponsor.
-Borkowski was then sued by title sponsor AT&T for "allegedly tarnishing their brand image".
+On November 3, 2000, AT&T filed a federal breach-of-contract lawsuit against Borkowski, Bill Davis Racing, and ESBG Marketing in a Denver federal court, claiming that his inicidents had harmed the brand and that the company demanded that the team paid back $600,000 in which AT&T had invested in sponsorship for the team.
+The lawsuit also asserted that Borkowski was criticized by officials, television commentators, and other drivers following the incident.
+In 2001, AT&T settled the lawsuit out of court with Borkowski.